-The Bank has established a policy to undertake debt restructuring for borrowers who have cooperated with the Bank as well as have potential to comply with the conditions newly agreed upon.
+The Bank has established a policy to undertake debt restructuring for borrowers who are cooperative, have potential, and demonstrate the likelihood of complying with newly agreed conditions.
 The objective of the policy is to ensure that the Bank and the borrowers have mutually benefited from the debt restructuring, that is, the Bank has opportunity to maximise recovery or minimise potential loss, while the borrowers are able to continue their business operations with incurrence of some losses on their part.
 We will restructure debts in accordance with the Bank of Thailand's regulations and the task will be carried out prudently and in a way that does not avoid the requirements regarding debt reclassification, additional provisioning, and suspension of income recognition of accrued interest.

-The Bank's debt restructuring takes into consideration and adheres to the criteria, process and method provided for debt restructuring process covering debtor analysis, approval, preparation of agreement, follow-up, and assessment.
-Such process must be in compliance with the applicable rules and regulations of the authorities and the Bank.
-The responsibility for executing/ coordinating debt restructuring activities lies primarily with the Bank's internal units.
-However, a certified and experienced third party specialised in this area may be assigned by the Bank to engage in providing financial advisory services, or undertaking debt restructuring.
-Debt restructuring conditions are subject to approval of the Board of Directors, or the Credit Committee, or the Asset Quality Committee, or other persons as authorised by the Bank.
+The Bank's debt restructuring process adheres to the criteria, process and method provided, covering debtor analysis, approval, preparation of agreement, follow-up, and assessment.
+Such a process must be in compliance with the applicable rules and regulations of the authorities and the Bank.
+The responsibility for executing/coordinating debt restructuring activities lies primarily with the Bank's internal units.
+However, a certified and experienced third party specialised in this area may be assigned by the Bank to engage in providing financial advisory services or undertaking debt restructuring.
+Debt restructuring conditions are subject to approval of the Board of Directors, or the Credit Committee, or the Asset Quality Committee, or others as authorised by the Bank.